jlapeyre/julia_project/README.md

 * Enable a new depot by passing the argument `depot=True` when initializing your `JuliaProject` instance.

 * The user can set the environment variable `JULIA_PROJECT_DEPOT` described above.

+* If no `PyCall.jl` is found, the option to create the package-specific depot will be given.

 * If there is a libpython conflict detected during installation you will be prompted to create a depot.